ssj2vegeta/Harvard-CS-Course-/README.md

 # Harvard-CS-Course-
-here includes all the work/practice that is associated with the harvard programming course
+here includes all the testing and the problem sets I have attempted for that is associated with the harvard python programming course

-testing
+I have attempted this course to develop my python skills further than the skills already thought in school.